mclumd/alma-2.0/README.md

 ```

 required arguments:
-  `-f file`   provides an input file for beginning ALMA KB
+  `-f file`   provides an input file for beginning ALMA KB; may be repeated for multiple input files

 optional arguments:
   `-r`        runs ALMA automatically until halting when it first idles